 I begin by summarising the basic science.
-By absorbing infra-red or 'heat' radiation from the Earth's surface, 'greenhouse gases' present in the atmosphere, such as water vapour and carbon dioxide, act as blankets over the Earth's surface, keeping it warmer than it would otherwise be.
+By absorbing infra-red or 'heat' radiation from the earth's surface, 'greenhouse gases' present in the atmosphere, such as water vapour and carbon dioxide, act as blankets over the earth's surface, keeping it warmer than it would otherwise be.
 The existence of this natural 'greenhouse effect' has been known for nearly two hundred years; it is essential to the provision of our current climate to which ecosystems and we humans have adapted.

-Since the beginning of the industrial revolution around 1750, one of these greenhouse gases, carbon dioxide, has increased by over 40% and in July 2018 is at a higher concentration in the atmosphere (411 ppm) than for many hundreds of thousands of years.
+Since the beginning of the industrial revolution around 1750, one of these greenhouse gases, carbon dioxide, has increased by over 35% and is now at a higher concentration in the atmosphere than for many hundreds of thousands of years.
 Chemical analysis demonstrates that this increase is due largely to the burning of fossil fuels - coal, oil and gas.
-If no action is taken to curb these emissions, the carbon dioxide concentration will rise during the twentyfirst century to two or three times its pre-industrial level.
+If no action is taken to curb these emissions, the carbon dioxide concentration will rise during the twenty-first century to two or three times its pre-industrial level.

 The climate record over recent centuries shows a lot of natural variability arising from external factors (such as changes in the sun's energy or the influence of volcanoes) or from internal variations within the climate system.
 However, the rise in global average temperature (and its rate of rise) during the twentieth century is well outside known natural variability in recent modern human times.
-The year 2016 is the warmest year in the instrumental record that goes back to 1860.
-A more striking statistic is that all of the warmest years except 1998 were recorded in this century.
+The year 1998 is the warmest year in the instrumental record that goes back to 1860.
+A more striking statistic is that each of the first eight months of 1998 was the warmest on record for that month.
 There is very strong evidence that most of the warming over the last fifty years is due to the increase of greenhouse gases, especially carbon dioxide.

-Over the twenty-first century the global average temperature is projected to rise by between 1.5 and 4 °C (2.7 to 7 °F) from its pre-industrial level; the range represents different assumptions about greenhouse gas emissions and the sensitivity of the climate.
+Over the twenty-first century the global average temperature is projected to rise by between 2 and 6 °C (3.5 to 11 °F) from its preindustrial level; the range represents different assumptions about greenhouse gas emissions and the sensitivity of the climate.
 For global average temperature, a rise of this amount is large.
 The difference between the middle of an ice age and the warm periods in between is only about 5 or 6 °C. So, associated with likely warming in the twenty-first century will be a rate of change of climate equivalent to say, half an ice age in less than a hundred years - a larger rate of change than for at least 10,000 years.
 Adapting to this will be difficult for both humans and many ecosystems.